planet11/pygameSpaceInvader/README.md

 All the music used were free music and I do not intend to sell this game and profit from it.
 This project is just a beginner practice project made with the intention of learning.

-copy the code to your IDE and run to play the game
+download the zip file, copy the code to your IDE and run to play the game